'96 (film): Plagiarism allegations

 In late October 2018, a month after'96's release, Suresh, an assistant director of Bharathiraja, alleged that he had written a script called 92 and that '96 was based on his own script.
 Few days later Prem Kumar hosted a press conference and said that he had registered his script in 2016 and also added that he had written a spin-off novel of what happens to the lead character afterwards.
 The film was also reported to have "uncanny similarities" with Blue Jay (2016), with Prem Kumar admitting to it, although he added that he had already registered his film before Blue Jay released.
-Director R. Chandru had accused that the movie had similarities with his film Charminar (2013).
+Director R. Chandru had alleged that the movie had similarities with his film Charminar (2013).